Stability of solutions of certain extended Ricci flow systems: Introduction

 The proofs of these theorems follow the same general outline.

 \begin{enumerate} \item Modify the flow so that the fixed points are more easily studied.
-This involves pulling back the flow by diffeomorphisms, and the fixed points include Einstein metrics together with other objects relevant to the flow in question (e.g., maps or connections). \item Compute the linearization of the modified flow, and prove linear stability at the fixed points.
-This actually involves a second modification (by a DeTurck trick) to make the flow strictly parabolic. \item Prove dynamical stability by setting up the appropriate H\"older spaces and applying a theorem of Simonentt.
-(See Appendix \ref{app:stab} for the statment of the theorem.) \end{enumerate} The technique described here was introduced by Guenther, Isenberg, and Knopf \cite{GuentherIsenbergKnopf2002}, and has subsequently been used to prove several other results.
-For example, as mentioned before, Knopf proves stabilty for certain solutions of locally invariant $\R^N$-invariant Ricci flow \cites{Knopf2009}.
+This involves rescaling and pulling back by diffeomorphisms (including a DeTurck trick), and the fixed points include Einstein metrics together with other objects relevant to the flow in question (e.g., maps or connections). \item Compute the linearization of the modified flow, and discuss linear stability at the fixed points.
+We assume metrics are strictly linearly stable, but other objects might only be weakly linearly stable.
+In that case we must understand the null eigenspaces. \item Obtain dynamical stability by setting up the appropriate little-H\"older spaces and applying a theorem of Simonett.
+(See Appendix \ref{app:stab} for the statement of the theorem.) \end{enumerate} This technique was introduced by Guenther, Isenberg, and Knopf \cite{GuentherIsenbergKnopf2002}, and has subsequently been used to prove several other results.
+For example, as mentioned before, Knopf proves stability of certain solutions of locally invariant $\R^N$-invariant Ricci flow \cites{Knopf2009}.
 Young considers Ricci flow coupled with Yang-Mills flow and proves stability of certain solutions \cite{Young2010}.
-Wu, as cited above, uses these methods to prove that complex hyperbolic space is stable under Ricci flow \cite{Wu2012}.
-He also adapts the method for use in the non-compact setting.
+Wu, as cited above, uses these methods to prove that quotients of complex hyperbolic space are stable under Ricci flow \cite{Wu2013}.
+The method has been adapted for use in the non-compact setting by Wu and the author \cites{Wu2013,WilliamsWu2013-dynamical}.

 Step (3) in this technique relies on the maximal regularity theory of Da Prato and Grisvard \cite{DaPratoGrisvard1979}, which exploits the smoothing properties of quasilinear parabolic operators.
-The actual stability then follows from a (quite general) theorem of Simonett, which is based on this maximal regularity theory \cite{Simonett1995}.
-The theorem also has the feature of giving stability even in the presense of center manifolds.
+The actual dynamical stability then follows from a (quite general) theorem of Simonett, which is based on this maximal regularity theory \cite{Simonett1995}.

+\begin{rem} Simonett's theorem has the feature of giving dynamical stability even in the presence of center manifolds, which occur when a fixed point is only weakly linearly stable, that is, when there is a non-trivial null eigenspace of the linearized flow operator.
 The first analysis of center manifolds in problems relating to Ricci flow appeared in \cite{GuentherIsenbergKnopf2002}.
+To allow for simplified statements of our theorems, we assume that the metrics are strictly linearly stable, and only consider weak stability the other objects (maps/connections, etc.).
+The theorems could be adapted to account for center manifolds arising from weakly stable metrics, but this would require more knowledge of the null eigenspaces, and so the theorems would be more complicated to state. \end{rem}